openebs-archive/openebs-docs/docs/installation.md

 <h4><a class="anchor" aria-hidden="true" id="enable-core-dump"></a>Enable core dump</h4>

-Core dumping for `cstor-pool`, `cstor-istgt` and `ndm` containers are disbaled by default from 1.6.
-So when these containers are crashed, it will not dump the core.
+Dumping cores has been disabled by default for `cstor pool`, `cstor istgt` and `NDM daemonset` pods from 1.6.
+So when these pods are crashed, it will not dump the core.
 The following configuration can be added as environmental variable in the maya-apiserver deployment specification to enable the core dump on these containers.

 ```
  - name: ENABLE_COREDUMP